Development of Jehovah's Witnesses doctrine: Method of doctrinal development

 Some core beliefs of Jehovah's Witnesses have remained unchanged throughout the group's history.
 Certain doctrines, particularly relating to biblical chronology, were based on what Russell called a "venerable tradition" that he conceded was not directly confirmed by facts or scripture, but "based on faith".
 Watch Tower publications claim that doctrinal changes and refinements result from a process of progressive revelation, in which God gradually reveals his will and purpose.
-Watch Tower literature has suggested such enlightenment results from the application of reason and study, the guidance of holy spirit, and direction from Jesus Christ and angels.
+Watch Tower literature has suggested such enlightenment results from the application of reason and study, the guidance of the holy spirit, and direction from Jesus Christ and angels.

 Rutherford spoke of spiritual "lightning flashes in the temple".
 The Society claims its doctrine of the "great crowd" and "other sheep" were "revealed" to "God's earthly servants" in 1935.
-Witness literature has also described sudden changes in doctrines as "flashes of light" given by God through his holy spirit.
+Witness literature has also described sudden changes in doctrines as "flashes of light" given by God through his Holy Spirit.
 A 1930 publication claimed God used "invisible deputies" and "invisible angels" to pass his "messages" to The Watchtower.
 The Watchtower told Witnesses it was not necessary for them to understand how this took place.
 A 1973 policy change to disfellowship tobacco users was explained as a decision that "Jehovah has brought to the attention of his 'holy' people".

 Watch Tower publications often cite Proverbs 4:18, "The path of the righteous ones is like the bright light that is getting lighter and lighter until the day is firmly established" (NWT) when explaining the need to change doctrines.
 The organization's earlier literature has included claims that its predictions about dates such as 1925 were "indisputable", "absolutely and unqualifiedly correct" and bearing "the stamp of approval of Almighty God", but the Governing Body which was established later says its teachings are neither infallible nor divinely inspired.

 Robert Crompton, author of a book on Watch Tower eschatology, has noted that it is difficult to trace the development of doctrines because explicit changes are often not identified in Jehovah's Witness literature, leaving readers to assume which details have been superseded.
-Edmund C. Gruss, a critic of the group, found that a 1943 Watch Tower Society publication that established a new creation chronology, changing the date of Adam's creation by 100 years, made no mention of the old time reckoning, which had previously been said to be "correct beyond a doubt".
+Edmond C. Gruss, a critic of the group, found that a 1943 Watch Tower Society publication that established a new creation chronology, changing the date of Adam's creation by 100 years, made no mention of the old time reckoning, which had previously been said to be "correct beyond a doubt".